mikimer/LoRa/README.md

 ###This project allows you to quickly try LoRa communications.
 **LoRa** is an exciting new technology for communicating at **Lo**ng **Ra**nge, low power, and low cost.
 This project uses an Arduino Uno and a [Multitech mDot LoRa node](http://www.multitech.com/models/94557148LF) to send data to the [Senet LoRa network](https://app.senetco.com/senetdev/login.aspx).
 Senet provides the gateways to receive the LoRa signal; [Zapier](https://zapier.com) and  Google Spreadsheets provide the rest of the software.

 It should take **about 1 hour to complete this project**, once you have the hardware.

-This project was developed by the [Orange IoT Studio](http://orangeiotstudio.com/) to promote the consideration and adoption of LoRa.
-To that end, the IoT Studio is [supporting companies](http://orangeiotstudio.com/) interested in LoRa by giving out hardware kits and by funding co-development.
+This project was developed by the [Orange IoT Studio](http://orangeiotstudio.com/) to promote the adoption of LoRa.
+To that end, the IoT Studio is [supporting companies](http://orangeiotstudio.com/) interested in LoRa by donating hardware kits and by funding co-development.

 ![](assets/data_com_img2.png)

 ### LoRa is great for IoT
-LoRa is an ideal communications technology for many internet-of-things (IoT) devices because **internet connectivity** is a key feature of IoT while also one of IoT devices' the biggest burdens.
+LoRa is an ideal communications technology for many internet-of-things (IoT) devices because **internet connectivity** is a key feature of IoT while also one of IoT devices' the biggest pain points.
 Specifically, pairing devices with WiFi or Bluetooth is tedious; cellular connectivity is easy to implement and can transmit megabytes (MB) of data, but it's often not affordable for simple IoT devices.
 That's where LoRa comes in.
 For simple IoT devices that only need to send kilobytes (KB) of data or less, LoRa is an ideal solution.

 Public LoRa networks are being deployed world wide, including by [Orange in France](http://www.orange.com/en/Press-and-medias/press-releases-2016/press-releases-2015/Orange-deploys-a-network-for-the-Internet-of-Things).
 This project uses the [Senet LoRa network](https://app.senetco.com/senetdev/login.aspx) in North America since it was developed by the [Orange IoT Studio](http://orangeiotstudio.com/), part of [Orange Silicon Valley](http://orangesv.com/) in San Francisco.